-DistressRx™ for Clinician Health, Vitality, & Burnout Prevention.
+DistressRx™ for Employee Health, Vitality, & Burnout Prevention for Organizations.

 Our program teaches doctors how to turn emotional stress into leadership power.
 Instead of just trying to "push through" hard feelings like frustration or burnout, you'll learn how to understand these feelings and use them to grow.
 We call this DistressRx™.